 The course begins with an introduction to creative art, design and media to develop and establish drawing and analytical skills through the use of different materials and techniques.
-You will go on to complete projects in digital art, painting, textiles, book art, ceramics, printmaking and design, alongside art history and research.
+You will go on to complete projects in digital art, painting, textiles, book art, 3D, printmaking and design, alongside independent research.

 In the early stages of the course, you will be shown techniques in how to use materials and approaches to develop your own response to a series of assignment briefs, following the art and design process from initial research to development and producing a final piece.
 You will learn how to research a range of starting points, relate your ideas to the work of artists/designers and reflect on your practice as an artist.

-By exploring and experimenting with a range of materials and techniques, you will begin to find a direction within the field of art, design and media and work towards your subject specialism such as graphics, fine art, textiles and so on.
+By exploring and experimenting with a range of materials and techniques, you will begin to find a direction within the field of art, design and media and work towards your subject specialism such as graphics, fine art, textiles or 3D crafts.

 Exams and Assessments